diaxxu/diaxxu/README.md

 # 💫 About Me:
-👋 Hi i’m a final year high school student interested in Aerospace Engineering.<br>✈️ I love designing and building RC planes, DIY rockets, and guidance systems.<br>🛠️ I use Fusion 360 for CAD and CFD.<br>💻 Currently learning C, C++.<br>
+👋 Hi i’m a final year high school student interested in Aerospace and Mechanical Engineering.<br>✈️ I love designing and building RC planes, DIY rockets, and guidance systems.<br>🛠️ I use Fusion 360 for CAD and CFD.<br>💻 Currently learning C, C++.<br>

 # 💻 Tech Stack: